AdventHealth Launches COVID-19 Vaccine Resource Website

-AdventHealth will be among the first health care systems in Florida to store and administer a COVID-19 vaccine once it is available from the federal government.
+AdventHealth will be among the first health care systems in Florida to store and administer the Pfizer COVID-19 vaccine recently approved by the U.S. Food and Drug Administration.
 To help consumers learn more about the vaccine, the hospital system has launched a COVID-19 vaccine resource website, www.CoronavirusVaccineFacts.com.

 According to AdventHealth, extensive clinical trials were conducted with thousands of participants to evaluate the COVID-19 vaccine and generate scientific data and other information for the Food and Drug Administration (FDA) to determine its safety and effectiveness.
 AdventHealth’s COVID-19 Vaccine Scientific Review Committee, as an independent committee, also reviewed the process which evaluated the efficacy and safety of the vaccine.